moshee/airlift/README.md

 `airlift` is the Airlift server.
 You drop the server on any dedicated, VPS, shared host, whatever, as long as it supports running a binary and gives you access to ports or frontend server reverse proxying.
 A client sends files to it and recieves nice URLs to share.
+The server itself also provides a web-based client to upload files from, as well as manage existing uploads and customize some behaviors.

 The server is packaged as a statically compiled binary with a few text assets with no system dependencies apart from maybe libc for networking.
 Just download